lelylan/lelylan-node/README.md

 Node.js client library for [Lelylan API](http://dev.lelylan.com).

-## What is Lelylan
+## Introduction

-Lelylan makes it easy for developers to monitor and control all devices in your house providing a simple, self descriptive and consistent representation of them.
-Lelylan maps every device in your house to a unique URI which will provide a simple access over it.
+### What is Lelylan

-With Lelylan developers can build secure applications and services that use real-time data coming from the real world to create the future connected house.
+[Lelylan](http://lelylan.com) makes it easy for developers to monitor and control all devices in your house providing a simple and consistent REST API.

 ## Requirements